MartinsAlex/MA_Backtester/README.md

-# This code is still in development !!

-### Fintech module allowing you to test strategies based on moving averages crossover, on nearly :
+## Python module allowing you to backtest strategies based on moving averages crossover, on nearly :

 * 100'000 stocks
 * 120 crypto-currencies